pi-kappa-devel/diseq/README.md

 # Planned extensions

-The package is planned to be expanded in two ways.
+The package is planned to be expanded in the following ways:

-  - Firstly, it should become more inclusive by adding additional models and methods for the estimation of markets and their forces.
+  - Firstly, it is planned for the package to become more inclusive by adding additional market models.
-  - Secondly, the implementation is currently written directly in *R* and is single-threaded using only one processor for the estimations of the models.
+  - Secondly, the main implementation is currently written directly in *R* and is single-threaded using only one processor for the estimations of the models.
 For the numerically intensive likelihood optimizations that the package employs, this results to extended execution times when the models are estimated using large datasets.
-    The estimation of the models should be gradually re-implemented in *C++* using a concurrent design.
+    Alternative likelihood optimizations are gradually implemented in *C++* using a concurrent design.
+The equilibrium implementation is already implemented.
+It is planned for future versions to provide *C++* implementations also for the remaining models.
+  - Thirdly, it is planned to include single-command functionality for the market-clearing tests (Karapanagiotis 2020; Hwang 1980; Quandt 1978).
+  - Fourthly, it is planned to include additional estimation methods (Zilinskas and Bogle 2006; Quandt and Ramsey 1978)

 # Contributors